4TUResearchData-Carpentries/workshop_notes/README.md

 # Workshop notes

 **Document status** Currently, this document is an adolescent draft.
 Bear with the bear.
+Please open issues to provide remarks.

 **Readership** Workshop coordinators and instructors.